-Why go cloud native?
-Bookmark has been added
+Why go cloud native? has been saved

 Why go cloud native?

 Cloud-native features provide potential benefits for performance, efficiency, scalability, and cost.
 But there is a price to pay for these capabilities.

 A blog post by David Linthicum, managing director, chief cloud strategy officer, Deloitte Consulting LLP

 The benefits of implementing cloud-native features typically include the following:

 - Performance.
 You’ll typically be able to access native features of the public cloud services to provide better performance than is possible with non-native features.
 For example, you can deal with an I/O system that works with auto-scaling and load-balancing features.

 - Efficiency.
 Cloud-native applications’ use of cloud-native features and application programming interfaces (APIs) should provide more efficient use of underlying resources.
 That can translate to better performance and/or lower operating costs.

 - Cost.
 More efficient applications typically cost less to run.
 Most cloud providers send you a monthly bill based upon the number of resources consumed, so if you can do more with less, you save on dollars spent.